MyLife-Services/mylife-documentation/technical/dev-sessions/mylife-ai-open-dev-sessions.md

     - Select Biographer and show/explain options
     - chat area and UX
   - share story of today [copy and paste sub-bullet]
-    - Today is 20240920; it's been a rush from the beginning, I want to head off to the Cape tonight Brewster area to meet friends, and bring my dog Bryndy.
-We'll have a wonderful time, but meanwhile I need to allay all my butterflies about today's presentation.
-I think I'm good, we'll get started shortly.
-Please save this memory.
+    - Today is 20240927; I got up early in order to effectively tackle the mid-sized mound of work I need to do today.
+I still need to get the presentation in order (it's mostly there, I'm just not sure how to present it exactly yet), and I'm working on the script, well at this very second!
+I've got some fun slides today that show the pipeline of MyLife, and I'm really excited to go through it.
+Starts in 10 minutes from this entry!
+Please save this memory and title it "20240927"
   - introduce `scrapbook`
     - show editing options
     - show activation contextualization (how we might contextualize anything)